hslam/codec/README.md

 ```

 ### Licence
-This package is licenced under a MIT licence (Copyright (c) 2019 Mort Huang)
+This package is licenced under a MIT licence (Copyright (c) 2019 Meng Huang)

 ### Authors
-codec was written by Mort Huang.
+codec was written by Meng Huang.